 This highly-competitive scholarship awards $24,000 ($6,000 annually over four continuous years) to 20 outstanding incoming first-year students.
-The award is offered over and above any other grant or scholarship that the University provides; thus, for a top academic scholar, the Ignatian Leaders Scholarship could impact his/her financial aid as follows:
+The award is offered over and above any other grant or scholarship that the University provides.

-The Ignatian Leaders Scholarship is a highly-competitive scholarship.
-Once applications have been reviewed, 40 finalists will be invited to Gonzaga to participate in a two-day (overnight) visit.
-The ILS Competition Weekend will begin at 11:30 AM on Saturday, March 9 and ends at 1:00 PM on Sunday, March 10.
+The Ignatian Leaders Scholarship is a competitive scholarship: that is, out of the total number of eligible, complete applications postmarked by January 19, 2016, approximately 40 finalists will be invited to Gonzaga to participate in a two-day (overnight) visit.
+The ILS Competition Weekend will begin at 11:30 a.m. on Saturday, March 19th and end at 1:00 p.m. on Sunday, March 20th, 2016.
 Invitees must participate in the ILS Competition Weekend to be eligible for further consideration.

 CRITERIA FOR ELIGIBILITY

 To qualify for the Ignatian Leaders Scholarship Competition, the applicant must:

 - Have a completed Admission Application on file at the University as of January 19, 2016.
 Students may apply for the ILS before receiving their GU letter of acceptance.

 - Have a cumulative unweighted high school GPA of at least 3.5 at the completion of the fall term of his or her senior (high school) year.

 - Submit a completed Ignatian Leaders Scholarship application.
 The ILS application must be submitted electronically or post-marked no later than January 19, 2016.